134-URL Dental WordPress Rebuild, Shipped to Spec in 14 Days — White-Label Delivery for a US Marketing Agency

 One dimension of the spec made this rebuild more demanding than the page count suggests: the site carried a legacy blog archive of 100 posts, alongside 34 structural pages, with 86 legacy URLs marked for deletion and 16 URLs requiring path changes.
 Each deletion and each restructure carried its own redirect obligation.
 The spec covered all of it.
 Our job was to implement each row exactly as written.

 Risk context.
 When a rebuild migrates a content archive of 100 blog posts alongside 30+ structural pages, the risk is not in the page build — it is in the URL continuity.
-A single missed redirect on a blog post that already has inbound links or social shares breaks the reader’s journey without showing an error on the new site itself.
+A single missed redirect on a blog post that already has inbound links or social shares breaks the reader’s process without showing an error on the new site itself.
 The agency’s spec covered 86 legacy deletions and 16 URL restructures; our job was to make sure every one of them landed exactly where the sheet said it should.

 How We Did It